oasis-tcs/openc2-tc-ops/General-Member-Info.md

 ## Work Product Development

-* At present all of our work product development is happening on [GitHub](https://github.com/) using [Fork & Pull](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models) model.
+* At present all of our work product development is happening on [GitHub](https://github.com/) using the [Fork & Pull](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models) model.
 There is also a collection of open GitHub repositories with OpenC2 implementations.
 Links:

   * [Work product repos:](https://github.com/oasis-tcs?utf8=%E2%9C%93&q=openc2&type=&language=) specifications and related documents

   * [Open repos:](https://github.com/oasis-open?utf8=%E2%9C%93&q=openc2-&type=&language=) software contributions

 * The TC's [Documentation Norms](Documentation-Norms.md) provides
   a great deal of information regarding our approach to work product development.
 This includes [information on using